sahandevs/JumpKingPlus/_docs/modding/props.md

 are **items that the player can pick up** by walking on them.
 These world items have their own texture inside `/mods/props/worlditems`.

 In order to have the world items working in-game, the game reads a file called `worlditems.xml` inside the folder specified above.
-This file contains an `<items>` tag which is essentially an array (multiple instances) of the `<WorldItemState>` tag.
+This file contains an `<items>` tag which is an array (multiple instances) of the `<WorldItemState>` tag.

 ### WorldItemState
 <span class="do-i-need-it">optional</span>